DevSrSouza/EventKt/README.md

 ```

 ### Redis
-The Redis implementation is JVM only and use [Jedis client](https://github.com/xetorthio/jedis).
+The project ships a [Jedis Redis Client](https://github.com/xetorthio/jedis) implementation (jvm only).
 The recommendation is to use [Kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization) encoder, in case you use it,
 you will need make your events `@Serializable`.